WilkensonDave/javascriptcalculator/README.md

 ![Alt text](cal.PNG)

-# This is a simple calculator build using HTML css and javascript.
+# This is a simple calculator build using HTML, CSS and javascript.

 # What did i learned?
     In this project i strengthen the DOM manipulation and even handler knowledge.